 |Calcium (without phytase). g/kg||8,4||9,3||9,6|

-To support a robust development of the pigs it is important to focus on raw materials which help growth and promotes health:
+To support the robust development of the pigs it is important to focus on raw materials which help optimise growth and promotes health:

 - Highly digestible protein sources which are low on anti-nutritional factors:

 - Potato protein.

 - Raw materials that ensure a rapid increase of energy: